vdhulst/idavie_docs/docs/source/inputs_outputs.rst

 Inputs
 ------
 Standard Real*4 (32-bit) FITS cubes for both the data and the (optional) mask.
 There should be three axes, as defined by NAXIS1, NAXIS2, and NAXIS3 in the header.
-If the third visual dimension is in NAXIS4 (e.g., some ASKAPP cubes), the user can choose which axis to use as the third (*z*) dimension.
+If the third visual dimension is in NAXIS4 (e.g., some ASKAP cubes), the user can choose which axis to use as the third (*z*) dimension.
 Multiple catalogs can also be loaded if in VOTable format.

 Outputs
 -------